lucius-barde/bardic-cms/README.md

 	- param $orderby: order by specific field
 	- param $order: ASC or DESC
 	- int $parent: get blobs having this specific parent
-	- param $searchTerm: get blobs having this term in ID or name or content or params.
+	- param $searchTerm:^ get blobs having this term in ID or name or content or params.
 Used in admin dashboard.
 	- bool $onlyCount: only get the amount of blobs selected, not the content.
 Used for pagination, for example.
 	- int $limit: limit the result to X blobs.

-- getAuthor: get a blob's author ID.
-Requires:
-    1. int $id: the blob's ID.

 - getBlob: get a specific blob by ID.
 Requires:
     1. int $id: the blob's ID.
     2. array $args:
 	- bool $rawParams: if false (by default): decode JSON params as an array.
 If true, get the raw JSON data instead.

+- getBlobParent: returns the parent of blob as an object.
+Requires:
+     1. int $id: the blob's ID.

 - getBlobStatus: get a blob's status.
 Requires:
      1. int $id: the blob's ID.